 2. TRIPLE Points on Dining & DOUBLE Points on Travel

 My family either uses this card for most dining and travel expenses.
 This adds up rather fast and tends to fund our future travels quite well!
+Our Chase account always has points in it, which are ready to transfer as soon as we need them to book a flight on Southwest :).

 The travel expenses category includes everything from flights and hotels to cabs and parking fees.
 For example, we used our Sapphire card to pay for all the taxis we hailed in New York City, as well as to pay for subway tickets!